 A very well elaborated free but not libre association management tool for German speaking areas is Campai.

 The world of bookkeeping and accounting is one of the first realms that became digitalised.
 Hundreds of commercial bookkeeping and enterprise ressource planning solutions are competing at the market.
 Only few FLOSS tools have emerged in this highly capitalized field.
-One very powerful tool from the GNU network is GNUCash.
+One very powerful tool, fully internationalized, from the GNU universe is GNUCash.
 It sticks to the basics and has complete double-entry accounting functionality.
 You should be trained in essential concepts of accounting before using it.